OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

-# OneNote JavaScript API programming overview (Preview)
+# OneNote JavaScript API programming overview

-OneNote introduces a JavaScript API (in preview) for OneNote Online add-ins.
+OneNote introduces a JavaScript API for OneNote Online add-ins.
 You can create task pane add-ins, content add-ins, and add-in commands that interact with OneNote objects and connect to web services or other web-based resources.

 Add-ins consist of two basic components: